collindching/SF-Housing/README.md

 # San Francisco Housing Project

-An exploration of San Francisco's housing market in which I try to maximize value from a prospective renter's and buyer's perspective.
+Which neighborhoods are good for renting and which are good for buying?
+In this project, I explore San Francisco's housing market with Data from Zillow.

 Data from Zillow.
 The writeup with code is in reports/intro_post.pdf.